Break into Prison healthcare!

 We’ll utilise the wellbeing model to put patient care and safety at the heart of everything we do through assessing prisoners across 5 domains of; physical and mental wellbeing, substance misuse, relationships and resettlement.
 The patient and clinician complete a wellbeing wheel assessment to set goals and outcomes in partnership.
 The patient will complete the assessment and any needs identified will be met by our fully integrated service delivery team.

 This is a permanent full-time role, working 37.5 hours per week across 7 days on a rotational basis including weekends and public holidays.
-The salary for this role is between £17,000 - 19,500 per annum - dependent on experience.
-We also welcome part-time applications (above salary will be pro-rated)
+The salary for this role is up to £19,500 per annum - dependent on experience.
+We also welcome part-time applications (above salary will be pro-rated).

 Care UK benefits include 25 days annual leave plus 8 public bank holidays, free onsite parking, free use of the onsite gym, cycle to work scheme, company contributory pension scheme.